-[Framework for Ensuring the Efficient Execution of Duties]
+Framework for ensuring the Efficient Execution of Duties

-- (1) The Company has established a smooth decision-making system, as a company with the Audit & Supervisory Committee, by delegating President to decide execution of significant operations subject to deliberation at the Board of Directors' and the Executive Committee's examinations. - (2) The Company holds, in principle, an Executive Committee meeting every week, and examines agendas scheduled to be examined at Board of Directors' meetings that are useful to the Board of Directors' decision-makings, besides consulting and deciding on significant matters including the Group's business management.
-Furthermore, the Company has established different types of sub-committees as consultative bodies under the Executive Committee, and introduced a system that enables to report significant agendas, among those examined at such sub-committees, to the Executive Committee and the Board of Directors, in order to execute appropriate business management. - (3) The Company has established internal rules that stipulate an employee rank framework, organizational structure, and allocation of business operations to perform efficient executions of duties, and performed such execution of duties based on the allocation of business operations.
+- The Company has established a smooth decision-making system by delegating President to decide execution of significant operations subject to deliberation at the Board of Directors' and the Executive Committee's examinations. - (2) The Company holds, in principle, an Executive Committee meeting every two weeks, and examines agendas scheduled to be examined at Board of Directors' meetings that are useful to the Board of Directors' decision-makings, besides consulting and deciding on significant matters including the Group's business management.
+Furthermore, the Company has established different types of subcommittees as consultative bodies under the Executive Committee, and introduced a system that enables to report significant agendas, among those examined at such sub-committees, to the Executive Committee and the Board of Directors, in order to execute appropriate business management. - (3) The Company has established internal rules that stipulate an employee rank framework, organizational structure, and allocation of business operations to perform efficient executions of duties, and performed such execution of duties based on the allocation of business operations.

-[Other Matters Related to the Execution of Duties by Directors]
+Other Matters related to the Execution of Duties by Directors